isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 mvn -f workspace-configuration/extensions com.coremedia.maven:extensions-maven-plugin:LATEST:sync -Denable=content-hub-adapter-headless-server-dam
 ```

 Once the extension tool has been executed successfully, rebuild the workspace.
-You can now start you Studio.
+You can now start your Studio.
 The Content Hub extension "Headless DAM" is already part of your Studio, but we have to provide a configuration
 in order to enable it.

 The Content Hub allows global, site-specific and user-specific connections.
-In this tutorial, we simply create the connection settings document _Headless DAM_ in the global
-settings folder for the Content Hub:
+We simply create the connection settings document _Headless DAM_ in the global settings folder for the Content Hub:

 ![Headless Server Configuration](../images/headless-dam-config-1.png "Headless Server Configuration")